solyarisoftware/WeBAD/README.md

 On the browser, goto the page: `https://<your_server_IP>:8443/demo.html`

 The demo optionally print console logs details.
-Be aware that console.logs are cpu-consuming (e.g. with console.log every `SAMPLE_POLLING_MSECS` msecs).
+Be aware that console.logs are CPU-consuming (e.g. with console.log every `SAMPLE_POLLING_MSECS` msecs).
 Use them just for debug.

 Example of a successful recording: